-At the campus level, UWB Career Services provides internship listings, career fairs, electronic job postings, and career information and services to assist students and alumni in making connections between academic programs, career options and long-range goals.
+At the campus level, UW Bothell Career Services provides internship listings, career fairs, electronic job postings, and career information and services to assist students and alumni in making connections between academic programs, career options and long-range goals.
 Also available are workshops and counseling to help students develop job search skills.

 The Husky Career Advantage web site is a comprehensive treasure trove of career-related information for alumni and students.

 Is there a difference in the diploma received from UW Bothell and other UW campuses? back to top

 Visiting & Contact Information

-- Where do I find directions to the UW Bothell campus? back to top
+Where do I find directions to the UW Bothell campus? back to top

 Where do I find directions to the Eastside Leadership Center in Bellevue? back to top

-- Can I come to visit a MBA class?
+Can I visit an MBA class? back to top

 Are there any opportunities to learn more about the MBA Programs in person? back to top

-- Definitely!
-An MBA Information Session is usually offered each first Thursday in Bothell and each second Thursday in Bellevue from 5-6:15pm.
+Definitely!
+An MBA Information Session is usually offered each first Thursday in Bothell or contact Vicki Tolbert at firstname.lastname@example.org, 425-352-3277.
 Other special events will also be noted on that website.
 We look forward to meeting you!